huashengwang1989/photobook/README.md

 Font is setup at `tailwind.config.ts` in root folder.
 Do check the export images, especially if you change the fonts.

 Image generation is done via converting HTML to canvas with some open-sourced library.
 Ligature for some fonts may not work properly or as expected at this part.
 This may make it less aesthetically appealing, and even overflows as letter spacing may be affected.

+## Linked Project

+**Project [qoqolo-check-in-out-spider](https://github.com/huashengwang1989/qoqolo-check-in-out-spider)**: Allow you to fetch the daily check-in-out images in one shot from Qoqolo, and rename them so that they can be used for photobook here as calendar part.